antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Edit and Continue (EnC) is a popular productivity feature.
 It enables you to edit your code while you are debugging it.
 This is useful for a lot of reasons, particularly if your code needs to interact with state that isn't directly part of an API (e.g. processing JSON files) and can be most easily explored at runtime.

-You can now use EnC with lambdas, async methods, Linq and other language features.
+You can now use EnC with lambdas, async methods, LINQ and other language features.
 Given today's coding patterns, that's a huge jump forward for EnC usability.
 Check out [Supported Edits in Edit & Continue (EnC)](https://github.com/dotnet/roslyn/wiki/EnC-Supported-Edits) to see the complete set of EnC operations supported by EnC in Visual Studio 2015.

 Here’s an example of some code that EnC didn’t support before.
-It is an async lambda that includes a Linq statement.
+It is an async lambda that includes a LINQ statement.
 You can see how it was fixed up in the debugger, in the image below, to correctly query the string[] with "EnC" instead of "Enc" and change the message in the string[].

 ``` c#
 public MainWindow()